-• -DELETE is not available in this release
+-DELETE is not available in this release

-Description: You have tried to delete an environment with the -DELETE option of the PROP command.
+Message code 159.
+You have tried to delete an environment with the -DELETE option of the PROP command.
 This option was removed at Rev. 21.0.

-Suggested Action: See Chapter 3, DEFINING PRINTER ENVIRONMENTS, for the correct procedure.
+See Chapter 3, Defining Printer Environments, for the correct procedure.